mbodm/wingetupd/README.md

 - This means: All you have to do, is to edit the package-file and insert the _WinGet_ package-id´s of your installed Windows applications there.
 When `wingetupd.exe` is executed, it will try to update all that packages (aka "your Windows applications").

 ### Requirements
 There are not any special requirements.
 It´s just a typical command line _.exe_ file for Windows.
-Just download the newest release, from the [_Releases_](https://github.com/MBODM/wingetupd/releases) page.
-Unzip and run it.
+Just download the newest release, from the [_Releases_](https://github.com/MBODM/wingetupd/releases) page, unzip and run it.
 All the releases are compiled for x64, assuming you are using some 64-bit Windows (and that's quite likely).

 ### Notes
 - When `wingetupd.exe` starts, it creates a log file named "_wingetupd.log_" in the same folder.